 The German Decision Chamber plans to promote system-friendly behavior by creating incentives for flexible grid usage.
 This should be achieved by adjusting individual grid charges.
 Companies should receive privileges if they increase their energy usage in times of low grid utilization and reduce them in times of high utilization.
 This behavior can promote market integration of renewable energy and reduce costs.
 Atypical grid usage continues to be promoted.

-In the long term, the new individual grid charges should support sustainable energy supply.
+In the long term, the new flexible grid charges should support sustainable energy supply.
 In the key point paper, the German Federal Grid Agency writes that implementing the incentives can pose a challenge for companies.
 We and our customers cannot confirm this assumption.
 Our flexOn energy management system is already optimizing our customers' power consumption for fluctuating prices, the availability of renewable energy and atypical grid usage — fully automated.

 First, our AI analyses internal and external data.
 Power consumption is then simultaneously optimized for various factors such as market price, PV generation, atypical grid usage and energy efficiency. flexOn creates an optimized schedule based on this, according to which the platform automatically controls our customers' systems.
 Through this functions our customers react to market signals without manual intervention.
 With flexOn, they save five to six figures a year and will be able to fully benefit from the new incentives in the future.
-The only step that is necessary for industrial companies to benefit from the new incentives: Become our customer!
+The only step that is necessary for industrial companies to benefit from the flexible grid charges: Become our customer!